-The written marking report will be documented within the apprentice's secure online folder and be named using the correct conventions: Apprentice name - Professional Discussion Record.
+The written marking report will be documented within the apprentice's secure online folder and be named using the correct conventions.

 The professional discussion will be conducted in a 'controlled environment' i.e., a quiet room, away from the normal place of work.